 Different types of transportation are, without a doubt, something that can have a serious impact on your budget.

 Commuting can be a great way to save money on housing, but the transportation costs can add up pretty fast.
 If you’re driving home every day, or even just for the weekends, you’re going to wind up filling up your gas tank pretty frequently.
 If you’re taking the train, that can cost up to $10-$15 one way.

 If you’re going to school in a suburban or rural area, public transportation may be limited, so you might be using your car as your main method of transportation.

 If you’re going to school in a city, public transportation can be a great way to travel.
 For example, in Philadelphia, a single subway token costs $1.80.
 In most situations, taking the subway is faster and cheaper than other modes of transportation.

 Uber and Lyft are services that many college students take advantage of, especially if they don’t have a car on campus.
 While Uber and Lyft are super convenient, the charges can add up.
 Rides with these companies can range anywhere from $5 and up.
-Be sure to think about how often you may need to use these services.
+Definitely consider using the lower-cost ride sharing options to cut down on your costs.